PrivateCaptcha/docs/content/docs/deployment/configuration.md

 Variable | Example | Description
 --- | --- | ---
 `STAGE` | `dev` | Stage is used for building widget js code (e.g. minification) and for separation in logging.
-`PC_LOCAL_ADDRESS` | `localhost:9090` | Local "admin" endpoint that hosts Prometheus metrics, manual maintenance jobs triggers and kubernetes liveness/readiness probes.
-Does not have any auth and *must not* be exposed publicly.
 `PC_PORTAL_BASE_URL` | `portal.yourdomain.com` | (Sub)domain where you will host PrivateCaptcha portal.
 `PC_API_BASE_URL` | `api.yourdomain.com` | (Sub)domain where CAPTCHA API (puzzles, verification etc.) will be hosted.
 `PC_CDN_BASE_URL` | `cdn.yourdomain.com` | (Sub)domain where CDN assets will be hosted (e.g., client-side widget package, pictures, email assets etc.).